nuwave/lighthouse/docs/6/testing/phpunit.md

 }
 ```

 Enabling the schema cache speeds up your tests.
-To ensure the schema is fresh
-before running tests, add the `RefreshesSchemaCache` trait to your test class and call it during set up.
+To ensure the schema is fresh before running tests, add the `RefreshesSchemaCache` trait:

 ```diff
 +use Nuwave\Lighthouse\Testing\RefreshesSchemaCache;